PelionIoT/mbl-docs/Docs/refs/partition_layout.md

 | rootfs2_ver_hash | 20MiB  | mmc 0:12              | mmcblk0p12        | Logical  |
 | home             | 450MiB | mmc 0:13              | mmcblk0p13        | Logical  |

-### Warp7
+#### WaRP7

-On Warp7 there is an area of the disk used for TF-A (Trusted Firmware-A) and BL2 (Second Boot Loader) images.
-It is the first "partition" although it is not in the disk's partition table.
+WaRP7 uses an area of the disk for Trusted Firmware-A (TF-A) and Second Boot Loader (BL2) images.
+It is the first partition although it is not in the disk's partition table.

 Full partition layout: